 The time allotted for course completion has been calculated based on the number of course hours.
 However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
 Please note that an extension fee may be charged.

 ed2go courses are non-credit courses, so they do not qualify for federal aid.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will be able to sit for the Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certification exams after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will be able to sit for the Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certification exams after successful completion of the course and financial obligation.

 You are allowed 3 revisions of your project, where you are provided feedback by a Master Black Belt.
 If you fail to pass after 3 revisions, there will be a fee of $300 to submit another revision.

 If you have questions that are not answered on our website, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
 If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 Yes.
 This course will actually prepare you to sit for two Lean Six Sigma certifications.
 Upon completion of the coursework, you will have acquired the Lean Six Sigma knowledge and terminology you need to sit for Lean Six Sigma Green Belt and Lean Six Sigma Black Belt certification exams through GoLeanSixSigma.com.
 You will receive vouchers and be able to sit for the exams after completion of the course and your financial obligation.